Danijel-Korent/homemade-CPU/README.md

 # homemade-CPU
 Designed a CPU for fun (and to learn by doing it)

 This is an 8-bit CPU, but my goal is to eventually implement RISC-V RV32I CPU.
-I'm also developing an OS for it.
+I'm also developing an OS for those later bigger CPU designs.
 Why am I doing this?
 I really like to know how all this stuff works, and I've noticed that "learning by doing" is (at least for me) the best way to truly understand something.
 So when I want to know how something works, I recreate it.

 **Current state**:
 It's fully implemented and connected to the virtual TTY and keyboard.
 With a shell-like joke program hardcoded into the ROM.